 WV code requires an annual assessment for each homeschooled student.
 One of the four assessment options is a nationally-normed, standardized achievement test administered under standardized conditions in the subjects of language, reading, math, science and social studies.
-The resultant scores are in “percentile” rankings.
-This type of test is different from the WESTEST and different from the usual content tests.
+The test used must have been published, or normed, within ten years of administration.
+The resultant test scores are in “percentile” rankings.

 We are most familiar with tests designed to see if a child remembers material recently taught.
 These are the common content tests that are scored by the number the child gets right, thus knowing if he/she learned the “content” taught.
 But a nationally-normed standardized test is quite different.

 The standardized tests take many years to publish because a norm group and norm scores must be established.
 The questions are designed to reflect a general course of study rather than any scope and sequence of a particular state or curriculum.
 A nationwide norm group representing a variety of demographics (minorities, urban and rural students, differing academic abilities, differing socio-economic circumstances, etc.) takes the test by a defined standardized method.
 This group is designed by strict standards so that the scores are not skewed by environment and therefore the resulting norm scores will be a fair comparison for all subsequent students taking the test.
 The scores of this extensive norm group then become the basis of the percentile rankings.

 The score that is right in the middle of the group, 50% scoring higher and 50% scoring lower,

 becomes the 50th percentile score.

 This score is not related directly to how many answers were correct, but rather to how many students scored higher and lower.
 All other percentile rankings are generated similarly such that a percentile ranking of 40 means that 40% of the students scored lower and 60% higher, etc.